Middle School MathematicsMathematics 6, Mathematics 7 (accel), Algebra

 What can I tell you about myself.
 Number 1 – I love teaching – I have been doing it for over 50 years – so I must love it.
 I graduated from Hood College back in the “age of the dinosaurs” with a degree in mathematics.
 In that day, a female getting a degree in mathematics was not popular among many male dinosaurs.
 There were six of us out of a class of 128 who, for four years, always had 8:00 classes five days a week in our major.
 Then came my masters degree from Coppin State and an additional 30 hours from Hood which was needed to maintain my certification in Maryland.
 I have been either attending school (grade 1 through 12, college, and teaching) for a very long time.
 I guess you could argue that I must be a slow learner – I’ve always seemed to be in school.

 Number 2 – I am a wife, mother, and grandmother.
 All three of these vocations I thoroughly enjoy.
-My husband and I have lived in the same house for 44 years.
+My husband and I have lived in the same house for 46 years.
 We have talked about downsizing, but it would probably take us a year or more to pack up all the stuff we have accumulated – and that’s just the basement and attic I am talking about.
 My oldest son, Clifford, his wife, Kim, and their son, Parker, live in Colorado.
 Parker, is a graduate of the University of Colorado.
 My youngest son, Heath, unfortunately is no longer with us.
-Last year was the most difficult one in my life.
-I am sure that the rest of my life will be a combination of some half way good days and really bad days.
 My husband and I are staying very involved in Jathan – his son- and Hayden – his daughter’s lives.
-Jathan who graduated in June of this year and is attending college while Hayden is attending Boonsboro High School as a freshman.
+Jathan who graduated in June of this year and is attending college while Hayden is attending Boonsboro High School as a sophomore.

 Number 3 – I love music – all types.
 I love singing.

-Number 4 – I love animals especially my Russel Terrior – Ruby.
+Number 4 – I love animals especially my Russel Terrier – Ruby.